Three teams seal One-Day Cup knockout stage places

 Joe and Jaydn Denly made history as the first uncle-and-nephew team-mates for Kent, and 17-year-old celebrated Jaydn with 37 off 46, taking an early run-out and catch.

-Player of the match Leaning acknowledged his team will be playing "knockout cricket" in their must-win final group-stage match against Hampshire on the Isle of Wight on Tuesday.
+Player of the match Leaning acknowledged his team will be playing "knockout cricket" in their must-win final group-stage match against Hampshire on the Isle of Wight.

 "We thought it was more towards a 300 pitch," Leaning told BBC Radio Essex.
 "Jaydn just looks like he's made for professional cricket.